Identification of Dyestuff From Unknown Dyed Samples

 on washing or airing.
 But in this case

-color is not destroyed totally
+color is not totally destroyed

-Absence of reactive or naphthol Maybe vat or
+Absence of reactive or naphthol Maybe VAT or

 sulfur dye present